 If you’re on the move a lot throughout the day or are a heavy smartphone user who's tired of reaching for the charger every few hours, this is your battery solution.
 But, if you’re looking for the wow-factor in other areas also, there are other smartphones out there.

 If the Moto G Power caught your attention but seemed to be lacking anything that made it truly stand out, then Motorola has another budget phone that may be of more interest to you.
-For $300, the Moto G Stylus is essentially the same phone beyond some minor improvements.
-The rear-facing cameras have been updated to feature 48MP and 16MP cameras, and the internal storage has been doubled to 128GB.
-Outside of this, the devices’ internals remain pretty much the same.
+For $400, the Moto G Stylus 5G adds a stylus, 5G, 6GB of RAM and an impressive 256GB of base storage to the mix.

-See our OnePlus Nord N10 5G review
+See our OnePlus Nord N200 5G review